If you cannot find the answer to your question on our website or in these FAQs, then please contact us.

 I am concerned that some students will perform better than others due to not adhering to normal exam protocols.
 How will you ensure assessments are fair?

-We acknowledge that these online exams are not the same style of assessment as a written exam.
+We acknowledge that these online exams are not the same style of assessment as a face-to-face written exam.
 Exams are not the only way to effectively assess the knowledge, skills and understanding that students have achieved.
-These assessments will replace exams as the assessment.
-Where appropriate academic staff will adjust the questions or tasks or the marking schemes to reflect the new style of assessment being used.
 The assessments will be fair.